RENCI/apsviz-timeseriesdb-stations/README.md

-# apsviz-timeseriesdb-ingest
+# apsviz-timeseriesdb-stations
-The software, in this repo, is used to ingest gauge data from NOAA, NCEM, NDBC, and ADICIRC.
-To begin ingesting data, you first need to install the apsviz-timeseriesdb repo which can bet downloaded from:
+The software, in this repo, is used to ingest gauge station data from NOAA, NCEM, NDBC, and ADICIRC.
+To begin ingesting station data, you first need to install the apsviz-timeseriesdb repo which can bet downloaded from:

 https://github.com/RENCI/apsviz-timeseriesdb

 Follow the installation instructions for that repo.
 It creates and postgesql database, that serves data using a Django Rest Framework (DRF) app.

-The gauge data that is being ingested cans currently be accessed from the apsviz-timeseriesdb.edc.renci.org VM in the following directory:
+The gauge data that is being ingested can currently be accessed from the apsviz-timeseriesdb.edc.renci.org VM in the following directory:

 /projects/ees/TDS/DataHarvesting/DAILY_HARVESTING/